paszu/3DSRepo/Part-5-(arm9loaderhax-&-Cakes).md

 You can now hold L on boot to launch the CakesFW configuration menu.
 You can now hold Y on boot to launch EmuNAND9, a full featured RedNAND and SD management tool.
 You can now hold X on boot to launch Uncart, a tool for [converting a physical game cart](https://www.reddit.com/r/3dshacks/comments/40etaz/) to an installable file. (in the linked guide, replace Brahma with arm9loaderhax)
-You can now hold L on boot to enter the CakesFW menu.

 You can remove any extra files from the root of the SD card that are not in the image.